EetuEkman/solita-dev-academy-2023/README.md

 ## Database

-The SQL Server database is set up in a docker Linux container.
+Both database options are set up in Docker Linux containers.

-Database, tables and stored procecures are then created by the setup.sql script-file copied to the /usr/init directory and executed with the sqlcmd-utility.

-Journeys contains data about the journeys made on the city bikes, such as departure date and time, as well as duration and distance covered.

-Stations contains data about the bike stations, such as the name and address.

-Bulk data is imported from the .csv files in the /flatfiles directory. /flatfiles is a docker volume created in the setup script.
-The files are also downloaded with the wget and curl applications in the setup script.
+Both scripts create a docker volume to store the downloaded the flat files.
+The volume is mounted as /flatfiles.
+The files are downloaded with the wget and curl applications.

-The bulk importing is done by the stored procedures called with the sqlcmd and the docker exec.

-The stored procedures import the data by bulk inserting the rows from the .csv flat files to a temporary staging table, from which the data is then inserted into the permanent table.

 The files